-The agreement and publication of a Pay Policy Statement is a requirement under the government’s Localism Act which sets out the Council's own policies towards a range of issues relating to the pay of its workforce, particularly its senior staff, and its lower paid employees.
+The agreement and publication of a Pay Policy Statement is a requirement under the Localism Act.
+The statement sets out the Council's own policies towards a range of issues relating to the pay of its workforce - particularly its senior staff and its lower paid employees.

-The Pay Policy Statement has been agreed by Full Council and relates to the pay and benefits of the council's workforce.
-From 1 April 2014, the council has been a 'Living Wage' employer, paying those employees below the nationally recognised Living Wage an additional supplement to make up their pay.
+The Pay Policy Statement (PDF 232kb) has been agreed by Full Council and relates to the pay and benefits of the council's workforce.
+Since 1 April 2014, the council has been a 'Living Wage' employer, paying those employees below the nationally recognised 'UK Living Wage' (as set by the Living Wage Foundation) an additional supplement to make up their pay.